 Now, Oregon really does become flat, or at least flat-ish.
 There’s a little up and down, but the trail is very easy winding through forest and meadow, where butterflies, crickets and a few dragonflies dance around me.
 It is strange here, though.
 A ‘green tunnel’ but open to the blue sky, dry and hot, breezy and smelling piney and delicious.
-A brown weasel leaps into the trails and bounds ahead of me before exiting into the brush.
+A brown weasel leaps into the trail and bounds ahead of me before exiting into the brush.

 I finally reach a series of stunningly beautiful lakes, emerald green with tasty water.
 I stop to make lunch before heading on and meeting one crabby hiker after another.
 They barely say a word, but if they do it’s a tight lipped, “Hullo.”
-It’s one in ten who appears happy – the two cute gals who gushed over my hat, the young man and his trailing-behind wife both dressed in fill length mosquito netting trousers, the long haired dude asking how I am and telling me he’s ‘walking the good walk,’ the older gentlemen laughing at my bug burka and even more when I tell him I donated blood to support the environment, the Englishman who smiled, looked me in the eye and asked how my day was going – and actually seemed to want to know.
+It’s one in ten who appears happy – the two cute gals who gushed over my hat, the young man and his trailing-behind wife both dressed in full-length mosquito netting trousers, the long haired dude asking how I am and telling me he’s ‘walking the good walk,’ the older gentlemen laughing at my bug burka and even more when I tell him I donated blood to support the environment, the Englishman who smiled, looked me in the eye and asked how my day was going – and actually seemed to want to know.

 The rest are downright rude.
 “What gives?”
-I ask a young man asks if I’ve seen a women in pink – a notably snooty crank.
+I ask a young man who asks if I’ve seen a women in pink – a notably snooty crank.
 “You’re in nature, walking, you don’t have to work, there’s not even traffic!”
 He tells me it’s PMS.
 Right, but what about the guys?
 He admits the mosquitos have made everyone crabby.